top of page

 By which, I mean the search volume for your target keyword is very low.

 There are too many variables for SEO success to be pinned on copywriting alone.
-But by having a rock-solid content strategy and getting your SEO copywriting right, you boost your chances.
+But by having a solid content strategy and getting your SEO copywriting right, you boost your chances.

-Note, however, that achieving a great organic ranking for some keywords/search terms is all but impossible – because the competition is just too great.
+Note, however, that achieving a great organic ranking for some keywords/search terms is all but impossible for new or smaller businesses – because the competition is just too great.
 Search engine optimisation will only get you so far.

 How SEO copywriting gives search engines what they want